BenSmith/cosy/README.md

 ## Examples and Security Profiles

-For reference examples of seccomp profiles, SELinux policies, and containerfiles, see the separate [cosy-examples](https://github.com/BenSmith/cosy-examples) repository.
+For reference examples of seccomp profiles, SELinux policies, and containerfiles, see the separate [cosy-sampler](https://github.com/BenSmith/cosy-sampler) repository.

-⚠️ **These are examples only** - not production-ready or officially maintained configurations.
-Always create and test your own security policies based on your specific requirements.

 ## Requirements